comet-dot-photos/comet-dot-photos/README.md

 ## How to Help Out

 If you have questions about Comet.Photos, or would like to help with its development, please post in the **Discussions** section of the GitHub repository.

+## Credits

+Comet.photos was developed by MIT undergraduate Daniel Kurlander under the guidance of Jason Soderblom, Abhinav Jindal, and Samuel Birch.
+David Kurlander contributed additional features for v2.